Target365/sdk-for-php/USERGUIDE.md

 ```

 ### DLR forward
 This example shows how delivery reports (DLR) are forwarded to the outmessage DeliveryReportUrl.
 All DLR forwards expect a response with status code 200 (OK).
-If the request times out or response status code differs the forward will be retried 10 times with exponentially longer intervals for about 15 hours.
+If the request times out or response status code differs, the forward will be retried 19 times with exponentially longer intervals, for approximately 48 hours.
 #### Request
 ```
 POST https://your-site.net/api/receive-dlr HTTP/1.1